ProjectDrawdown/spatial-aez/data/FAO/README.txt

 Note that the original ASCI raster is at ~10km resolution, while we expand this to 1km pixels in order to work with the extract_country_data.py pipeline.

+In addition, a test_small.tif file is generated to use in unit tests: gdal_translate -outsize 720 0 data/FAO/workability_FAO_sq7_1km.tif data/FAO/test_small.tif

 ------------

 The glc_shv10_dominant_landcover.tif came from